codacy/codacy-rubocop/docs/description/Style_ConditionalAssignment.md

-Check for `if` and `case` statements where each branch is used for assignment to the same variable when using the return of the condition can be used instead.
+Check for `if` and `case` statements where each branch is used for both the assignment and comparison of the same variable when using the return of the condition can be used instead.

 # Examples